San Francisco Supervisor Joel Engardio

 By Supervisor Joel Engardio

 The Sunset Night Market returned this year at more than double the size.
-We created a lot of joy with 20,000 people in attendance.
+We created a lot of joy with a series of night markets attended by 48,000 people.

 We expanded the Sunset Night Market experience to meet demand.
 At the first-ever Sunset Night Market last fall, 10,000 people showed up.
 They were 10,000 antidotes to San Francisco’s “doom loop” narrative.
 The crowds were unexpected.
 But they were hungry for a positive experience to bring people together, make streets safer, and give small businesses a boost in San Francisco.

-This year, we increased the night market from three to seven blocks.
-Irving Street was filled with 20,000 people on the first night.
-We programmed two evenings on August 30 and September 27.
+This year, we increased the night market from three to seven blocks on Irving Street over two evenings.
+The Sunset Night Market attracted 20,000 people on August 30 and another 20,000 on September 27.

 Want to participate in future night markets?
 Contact the Sunset Night Market producer here.
 And the Taraval by the Beach producer here